 C-Blosc2 is not like other compressors: it should rather be called a meta-compressor.
 This is so because it can use different compressors and filters (programs that generally improve compression ratio).
 At any rate, it can also be called a compressor because it happens that it already comes with several compressor and filters, so it can actually work like so.

-C-Blosc2 is in charge of coordinating the different compressor and filters so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available) automatically.
-That makes that every compressor and filter will work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.
+Blosc is in charge of coordinating the different compressor and filters so that they can leverage the blocking technique as well as multi-threaded execution automatically.
+That makes that every codec and filter in the pipeline will run efficiently on modern CPUs, even if it was not initially designed for doing blocking or multi-threading.

-Another important aspect of C-Blosc2 is that it is meant to host blocks of data in smaller containers.
-These containers are called chunks in C-Blosc2 jargon (they are basically Blosc1 containers).
-For achieving maximum speed, these chunks are meant to fit in the LLC (Last Level Cache) of modern CPUs.
-In practice, this means that in order to leverage C-Blosc2 containers effectively, the user should ask for C-Blosc2 to uncompress the chunks, consume them before they hit main memory and then proceed with the new chunk (as in any streaming operation).
-We call this process Streamed Compressed Computing and it effectively avoids uncompressed data to travel to RAM, saving precious time in modern architectures where RAM access is very expensive compared with CPU speeds (most specially when those cores are working cooperatively to solve some computational task).
+Another important aspect of C-Blosc2 is that it splits large datasets in smaller containers called chunks, which are basically Blosc1 containers.
+For maximum performance, these chunks are meant to fit in the LLC (Last Level Cache) of CPUs.
+In practice this means that in order to leverage C-Blosc2 containers effectively, the user should ask for C-Blosc2 to uncompress the chunks, consume them before they hit main memory and then proceed with the new chunk (as in any streaming operation).
+We call this process Streamed Compressed Computing and it effectively avoids uncompressed data to travel to RAM, saving precious time in modern architectures where RAM access is very expensive compared with CPU speeds.

 Compiling the C-Blosc2 library with CMake¶